 Inspired by James Joyce’s desire to offer his beloved Dublin as a gift to the world, I set Alex’s thoughts and actions against the somber and evocative background of autumn in Vancouver.
 His impromptu walk occurs on a specific date, chosen for symbolic reasons that I invite the curious reader to delve into.

 As I read the story now, I see that Joyce inspired me in another way.
 Just as his A Portrait of the Artist as a Young Man can be read as an artistic manifesto, so too can The Hermit.
 I am pleased to offer it as such for your consideration.

 While I hope that budding artists, established artists, and even fans of Joyce can relate to The Hermit, I trust that you don’t need to belong to any of these categories to appreciate it.
 For the question of vocation touches us all, and every life has its moments of crisis.
 I invite you to join Alex in Stanley Park on November 9, 1979, for his crisis, which is none the less profound for being invisible to others.
 You can share with him the strange and solitary experience of hearing—and answering—a life-changing call.

-You can’t buy The Hermit from bookstores, but you can get it for free (along with other bonuses, previews and discounts) when you join my mailing list.
+You can’t buy The Hermit from bookstores, but you can get it as an ebook for free (along with other bonuses, previews and discounts) when you join my mailing list.

 No e-reader?
 No problem.
 Download your free Kindle reading app here.
 If you download the app, I receive a small commission.